casunlight/NYCDataScience_HadoopClass/README.md

 	You should see message "Thank you for updating your Amazon Web Services Account!”.

 2. log in your acct
-	choose "Launch the AWS Management Console";
+   * sign in using the acct/pass you just made. choose "Launch the AWS Management Console";
 	click on button "sign in to the AWS console";
 	choose "I am a returning user and my password is";